andturken/ECG-Anomaly-Detection/README.md

 (unweighted F1 drops down to 43% in the latter case, similar to the other models)

-# Conclusion
+# Conclusions and Future Directions

-Highly accurate classification of abnormalities in ECG-recorded single heart beats (importantly, with relatively low quality single channel ECG data, as might be expected in IoT devices such as smart watches) is possible.
+Highly accurate classification of abnormalities in ECG-recorded single heart beats (importantly, with relatively low quality single channel ECG data, as might be expected in IoT devices such as smart watches) is possible using commonly employed machine learning techniques - provided that extensive labeled training data is available from the same group of individuals whose ECG will later be monitored for heart abnormalities.

-# Future Work
+However, there is considerably room for improvement when training models with one group of individual, and applying the same models to an entirely different group of individuals.
+Labeling 2.5K single heart beats manually in order to generate expert-labeled training data is very expensive and highly impractical for any large-scale ECG monitoring application.
+Better transfer of learning is an important open question

+For the immediate future:

 Use single-channel continuous electrocardiogram (ECG) time-series recordings to train a deep learning network in order to:
 1) Detect individual heartbeats; quantify onset, peak latency, duration